Complete two-loop QCD contributions to the lightest Higgs-boson mass in the MSSM with complex parameters

-The counterterm $\delta^{(1)}A_t$ given in Eq.~\eqref{eq:Atrenormalization} provides the renormalization of the complex parameter $A_t$.
-It should be noted that the counterterm in fact only contributes to the absolute value of $A_t$, while the phase of $A_t$ remains unrenormalized.
+\item In order to fix the renormalization constants of the stop sector, we employ the relation Thus we derive The counterterm $\delta^{(1)}A_t$ given in Eq.~\eqref{eq:Atrenormalization} provides the renormalization of the complex parameter $A_t$.
+It should be noted that the imaginary parts of renormalization constants and parameters only appear in real-valued combinations in the Higgs self-energy.

 The counterterms~$\delta^{(1)}m_{\tilde{t}_{1}}^{2}$ and~$\delta^{(1)}m_{\tilde{t}_{2}}^{2}$ are fixed by on-shell conditions for the top-squarks,

 involving the diagonal~$\tilde{t}_{1,2}$ self-energies, see Fig.~\ref{fig:RCTop}.
 The remaining counterterm~$\delta^{(1)}m_{\tilde{t}_{1}\tilde{t}_{2}}^{2}$ is fixed by the renormalization condition (see Ref.~\cite{Heinemeyer:2007aq})